Risk-Sensitive Model Predictive Control: Prescient problem

-which says that the risk-adjusted value of the prescient problem is less than the optimal value of the stochastic problem.
-This is true because the prescient control obtains the lowest cost for every value of $w$ individually.
+for any policy $\pi$.
+Because the risk operator $R_\gamma$ is monotonic, we can apply it to both sides to obtain

-This bound is stronger than the weaker certainty equivalent bound $J_{\rm pr}(\Expect w) \le J^\star$ obtained by solving \eqref{e-prec-prob} with $w$ replaced its mean $\Expect w$.
-Intuitively, the prescient bound ignores the information pattern of the control problem, but maintains the variability of $w$; the certainty equivalent bound ignores the information pattern and the variability of $w$.
+(Recall that the risk operator ``averages out'' the random variable $w$.)
+By taking the infimum of the right-hand side over $\pi$, we obtain

-The prescient bound \eqref{e-prec-bound} can be evaluated numerically using Monte Carlo.
-However, it is not clear how to use this bound to formulate a heuristic MPC policy, which is our ultimate goal.
-We therefore pursue a different approach by applying the risk bound~\eqref{e-varadhan-bound}.
+which says that the risk-adjusted value of the prescient problem is less than the optimal value of \eqref{e-stoch-prob}.
+This bound is stronger than Jensen's inequality $C_{\rm pr}(\Expect w) \le J^\star$, obtained by solving \eqref{e-prec-prob} with $w$ replaced its mean $\Expect w$.